Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

     pipette.pick_up_tip()         # pick up from rack location B1
     pipette.drop_tip(rack['B1'])  # drop tip in rack location B1

 .. versionadded:: 2.0

+If you don't specify a location, the robot will drop tips in different spots within the trash container.
+This behavior helps prevent tips from stacking up in a single location.

+.. versionchanged:: 2.15

 .. _pipette-return-tip: